How Much Space Between Raised Beds

 The U-shaped design has an open center, making it easy to access all bed parts.
 This reduces the need to reach or stoop and makes planting, watering, weeding, and harvesting easier.

-The Vegega U-shaped raised bed designed with modular components is easy to assemble.
-This feature allows you to adjust the size and configuration to fit your garden layout.
+The u shaped planter box designed with modular components is easy to assemble.
+This feature lets you adjust the size and configuration to fit your garden layout.

-When laying out U-shaped raised garden beds, the first thing to consider is the need to optimize the planting layout.
+When laying out u shaped planters, optimizing the planting layout is the first thing to consider.
 According to the light and growth needs of different plants, planting shade-tolerant plants on the inner side of the U-shape and sun-loving plants on the outer side can make full use of space and light.

 Shade-tolerant plants planted inside include spinach, lettuce, bird's nest fern, button fern, ivy, bayberry, azalea, camellia, etc. These plants like a cool, moist environment and can add green to your raised beds.